bianxabea/Plant-Species-Image-Classification/README.md

 **Common Name:** Butterfly Pea
 **Scientific Name:** Clitoria ternatea
-**Description:** Butterfly Pea is a perennial climbing vine known for its striking blue, butterfly-shaped flowers.
-It belongs to the legume family (Fabaceae) and is native to tropical Asia.
-The plant can grow up to 1–2 meters in height and produces bright green, oval leaves along its slender stems.
-Its flowers are often used as a natural food coloring, in herbal teas, and for medicinal purposes.
+**Description:** Butterfly Pea is a tropical perennial vine with vibrant blue, butterfly-shaped flowers.
+It grows 1–2 m tall, has bright green oval leaves, and is used in herbal teas, natural food coloring, and traditional medicine.

 ---